Cheng Mun Kee Pig’s Organ Soup @ Circuit Road

 I still remember my first pig’s organ soup in the past comes with pig’s blood, which I calls it hard tofu.
 Unfortunately, pig’s blood is no longer allowed.
 I usually visit Lao San Kway Chap for my pig’s organ soup cravings.
 A few weeks ago, my makan buddies and I visited Circuit Road’s Cheng Mun Kee Pig’s Organ Soup.
 You can see the long queue forming when it’s lunch time.

-The soup, brewed from large intestines and kiam chye (salted mustard vegetables), is the Teochew-style clear broth.
+The soup is the Teochew-style clear broth.
 It lacks the punch of porkiness, no pepper but there’s a gentle tanginess from the kiam chye.
 I enjoyed the pig liver’s soup better.
 The soup is actually the same but somehow pig liver makes it more tasty.

 I cannot recall when is the last time I had such a delicious plate of braised pork belly.
 Each piece is fairly thick rectangles and the meat has soaked up the rich dark soya sauce braising liquid very well.
 I don’t know how much workout do I need to do to get rid of these fatty pork belly, but they were so good that I decided dieting can happen later.
 The braised tau pok was way too salty and the tau pok wasn’t cook long enough.